SAP/abap-to-json/docs/basic.md

 ....
 ```
 # API description
-Two static methods are of most interest in common cases: SERIALIZE and DESERIALIZE.
+Two static methods are most interesting in common cases: SERIALIZE and DESERIALIZE.
 The rest of the public methods are done public only for reuse purposes if you would like to build/extend your own serialization/deserialization code.

 ## SERIALIZE: Serialize ABAP object into JSON